EdenWise/hjcrc/HJCSICextra.md

 ## New Intro?

-Long ago the Hebrews began underwriting people (support someone usually financially so as to guarantee their success [definition from the Oxford Dictionary paraphrased]).
+Long ago the Hebrews began underwriting people (i.e. support someone financially or otherwise so as to guarantee their success [definition paraphrased from the Oxford Dictionary]).
 It became very popular, powerful, and profitable.
-But such financing has horrible consequences: it blocks most forms of natural progression and can leaves those outside its system powerless with cultural development.
-For 4100 years the rewards of the underwriting have become so addictive they have led the Hebrews to start wars and, later, avow world dominion.
+But such financing has horrible consequences: it blocks most forms of natural progression.
+Cultural development can come to a halt and leave those outside its system powerless.
+For 4100 years the rewards of the underwriting have become so addictive they have led the Hebrews rapturously reap, start wars, and later, avow world dominion.
+And a resistance that has committed horrid acts attempting to defend itself.

 Those people can at times fight an all-out-war against the addicted to the rewards underwriting group.